thedivinememe/LEXICON/README.md

 - **Multiple API Interfaces**: REST, GraphQL, and WebSocket endpoints
 - **Vector Visualization**: Dimensionality reduction for concept visualization
 - **GPU Acceleration**: Automatic GPU usage when available
+- **Spherical Universal Set**: Bloch sphere topology where antipodal points represent perfect negations
+- **Relative Type System**: Every concept is a bottom type with its negation as the top type
+- **Existence Type Hierarchy**: 11 levels from VOID to TRANSCENDENT

 ## Getting Started